 Digital Bros S.p.A. has adopted a communications policy aimed at establishing a constant dialogue with institutional investors, shareholders and the market and at ensuring the regular issue of full, accurate and timely information on its activities, with the sole limitation of the need for confidentiality in respect of certain information.
-Digital Bros S.p.A. proactively maintains a constant dialogue with the market in accordance with laws and regulations governing the circulation of privileged information.
+Digital Bros S.p.A. proactively maintains a constant dialogue with the market in accordance with laws and regulations governing the circulation of price sensitive information.

 Relations with investors and other shareholders are managed by the investor relations manager, Stefano Salbe, who is also entrusted with the role of designated liaison officer for requests for information pursuant to Borsa Italiana Regulations.
-The Board of Directors has deemed the current structure fit for purpose.

 The distribution of information in investor relations is also ensured by making the most important company documentation available, on a continuous and timely basis, on the Company's website, (www.digitalbros.com).
-In particular, all press statements issued to the market and the Company's financial reports are available on the Company's website, as soon as they are approved by the competent corporate bodies, as is other company documentation including:
+Especially, all press statements issued to the market and the Company's financial reports are available on the Company's website, as soon as they are approved by the competent corporate bodies, as is other company documentation including:

-- separate and consolidated financial statements;
+- a. separate and consolidated financial statements;

-- six-monthly financial reports;
+- b. six-monthly financial reports;

-- interim reports on operations;
+- c. interim reports on operations;

-- timetable of corporate events;
+- d. timetable of corporate events;

-- corporate governance report;
+- e. corporate governance report;

-- Articles of Association;
+- f.
+Articles of Association;

-- General Meeting regulations.
+- g.
+General Meeting regulations.